What Does Zinc Do?

 Zinc is a natural element in many foods but is also available in multiple forms, including dietary supplements, food, eye drops, and skin creams, and can be used to treat a large number of ailments, enhance immune function, keep your eyes, skin, and heart health, among many other things.

-Here are a couple of useful zinc supplements that can be beneficial for your health:
+Here are a few useful zinc supplements that can be beneficial for your health:

 - Zinc acetate is usually added to cold lozenges with the goal of reducing symptoms and speeding up recovery.